Julian

 Swartz Bay Ferry Terminal

-You can reach downtown Victoria via the #70 Downtown Express bus if you’re a foot passenger.
+Foot passenger?
+As I said before, you can reach downtown Victoria via the #70 Downtown Express bus.

 Main Victoria Transport Hubs